jaxio/celerio-angular-quickstart/README.md

 [![Build Status](https://travis-ci.org/jaxio/celerio-angular-quickstart.svg?branch=master)](https://travis-ci.org/jaxio/celerio-angular-quickstart)

-This Angular quickstart is for developers that want to create an **Angular crud-based web application** that interacts with a **relational database**.

-We use Angular Cli to create the projet skeleton and then Celerio to **reverse the database schema** and **generate** the Angular + Spring Boot code to access the database content.
+This Angular quickstart uses Angular Cli to create the application skeleton and Celerio to **reverse your relational database schema** and **generate** the Angular + Spring Boot code to access your database content.
 The generated code covers much more areas than a simple Hello World app (search, pagination, validation, auto-complete, etc.)

+To generate an application from a sample database, follow the instructions from the [quickstart][] The following [screencast](https://www.youtube.com/watch?v=MBrgeykyTGs) shows you what to expect.

 Take a look at the generated code for yourself.
 Out of this [sample SQL schema](https://github.com/jaxio/celerio-angular-quickstart/blob/master/quickstart-conf/01-create.sql),